zizisoft/gitlock/README.md

 It locks every commit between the current branch (the HEAD commit) and the very first commit of the repo.

-If `gitlock` without any arguments, when committing the commit message will be empty.
+If `gitlock` without any arguments, when committing, the message will be empty.

 If `gitlock commit`, when committing it will show an editor, like `git commit`.